 The first year, 2003, these talented actors perform a simple one act play to a small group of guests in the CLD cafeteria.
-The second year 2 dedicated staff took over, changing the format to musicals which offered more variety & fun.
+The second year, 2004, two dedicated staff took over, changing the format to musicals which offered more variety & fun.
 Grease was performed on the stage of the local high school & was a resounding success.

 It was apparent that these talented young actors had potential to create bigger & better productions.
-Our relationship with the Artistic Director at Theatre Orangeville saw the partnership form between the Theatre & the drama group.
+Our relationship with David Nairn, Artistic Director at Theatre Orangevillee saw the partnership form between the Theatre & the drama group.
 In 2005 the actors performed Lion King on the Theatre Orangeville stage to a sold-out crowd.
 The enthusiasm of the performers overshadowed their initial nervousness at such an auspicious venue.
 Their performances were electric & culminated in thunderous applause & standing ovation.

 Their fourth production promised & delivered more of the same with The Wizard of Oz.
 Stunning costumes, vivid & vibrant sets complete with a Yellow Brick Road.
 Volunteers worked tirelessly to re-create the Land of Oz & the actors brought the story to life for the audience.

 By the fifth year it was apparent that our actors needed more of a challenge & that one show was not enough.
 Given its popularity, its controversial topic of discrimination & seclusion the cast chose to perform Hairspray.